benfrick/docs-portfolio/src/commerce/search/api_search.md

 ### <a name="results"></a>Results

-Several factors affect search results, including product attributes and the fields those product attributes are assigned to.
+Several factors affect e-commerce search results, including product attributes and the fields those product attributes are assigned to.
 If a product's state field is not set to ACTIVE or the product's "hide from search" attribute it marked "true", a product rule may filter out the product from the search results.
 Similarly, if a search keyword is not in a field that search indexes, the product will not be included in the search results.

 ### <a name="rankings"></a>Rankings